How to Avoid Moths in your Knitwear

 3. Store your clothes somewhere that is sealed.
 In a box, a sealable bag, a chest, but somewhere moths can’t get to.

-4. If you already have moths in your wool clohting, and you think there might be eggs on your clothes, freeze the garment for 48 hours to kill any active larvae.
+4. If you already have moths in your wool clothing, and you think there might be eggs on your clothes, freeze the garment at -8 degrees centigrade for at least 48 hours to kill any active larvae or eggs.

-5. Again, moths like dirt, so if you have them, vacuum regularly, and empty the cleaner regularly so no larvae stay in the house.
+6. Again, moths like dirt, so if you have them, vacuum regularly, and empty the cleaner regularly so no eggs or larvae stay in the house.
+This is particularly good for protecting your home furnishings, but also helps ensure you don’t have moths in the house.

 I know I’ve talked about keeping your clothes clean, and this really only applies to storing your woollens (unless you have an infestation, in which case keep anything you value in sealed containers when not wearing it!).
 If you wash your woollens after every use it will reduce the lifespan of your garment- so if it’s not actually dirty, just remember you can air wool items instead of washing, as wool doesn’t retain odours.